MarcelBolten/phpeggy/README.md

     but this will also disable several features of Peggy (case-insensitive string matching, case-insensitive character classes, and empty character classes).
-Attempting to use these features with `mbstringAllowed: false` will cause `check` to throw an error.
+Attempting to use these features with `mbstringAllowed: false` will cause `passes.check` to throw an error.

 Using the Parser
 ----------------